 Liz Kelly: Lots of guys with money will complain to me that they don’t want to always pay for dates because they want to make sure that the woman is with them for who they are, not for how much they earn.
 But I agree with Dann: It’s the romance and chivalry that women want — not the free meal.

 Q: So what should a man do if he doesn’t make much money?

-Guys without money to burn need to work a little harder, that’s all.
-Small gestures, like burning a CD of your favorite music, go a long way towards making a woman feel special.
+Liz Kelly: Guys without money to burn need to work a little harder, that’s all.
+Small gestures, like making a playlist of your favorite music, go a long way towards making a woman feel special.
 Guys should also pay for dates early on.
 Career women are happy to pick up the tab when dating someone seriously, but in the early stages of dating, the guy should get the tab.
 It sets the stage for building a stronger relationship.

 Q: Any advice for women?

 Dann: In general, a woman should ignore finances and pick the guy who makes her laugh.
 All the money in the world won’t matter if sitting across the dinner table from this guy night after night bores you to tears.

 Amanda May is a writer living in Brooklyn, NY who’s contributed to Redbook and other publications.